 Equivalent to completion of two years (60 semester units) of college and two years of experience working with youth in one or a combination of the following:

-Knowledge of: The mission of the Department of the Youth Authority; the impact of community, social, and environmental conditions which contribute to delinquent behavior; principles and techniques of individual and group counseling and guidance of youthful offenders; techniques for the development of socially acceptable and responsible behavior in youthful offenders.
+Knowledge of: The mission of the Department; the impact of community, social, and environmental conditions which contribute to delinquent behavior; principles and techniques of individual and group counseling and guidance of youthful offenders; techniques for the development of socially acceptable and responsible behavior in youthful offenders.

 Ability to: Effectively communicate at a level necessary for successful performance on the job; interpret and follow instructions and departmental policies and procedures; apply the principles and techniques of individual and group counseling and guidance of youthful offenders; gain the interest, respect, and cooperation of other facility personnel, youthful offenders, and the public; maintain custody and impose fair and firm discipline; plan and conduct recreational activities; act independently and make decisions; analyze situations accurately and take effective action; think and act quickly in emergencies; accept and use supervisory direction and consultation constructively; learn electronic word and data processing systems for information input and retrieval.